FINDING

 • Assists individuals with permanent disabilities, compromising medical conditions, or elderly persons (age 65+)

-• Visit http://www.dentallifeline.org/Kansas download an application
+• Visit https://dentallifeline.org/Kansas/ to download an application.

 • All applications must be submitted through Anita Garbo, DDS Coordinator